 Sav Dhaliwal, Chair of the Metro Vancouver Board of Directors -

-“Metro Vancouver Housing provides high-quality housing for low- and moderate-income households, and plays an essential role in building a more resilient, equitable, and inclusive region.
-This redevelopment at Kingston Gardens is one of many projects Metro Vancouver has planned in the coming years to make our communities more livable.”
+“Metro Vancouver Housing provides high-quality housing for low- and moderate-income households and plays an essential role in building a more resilient, equitable, and inclusive region.
+This redevelopment at Kingston Gardens is one of many projects Metro Vancouver has planned in the coming years to make our communities more liveable.”

 - The B.C. government is making the largest investment in housing in B.C.’s history -- $7-billion over 10 years.
 Since 2017, the Province has funded nearly 34,000 affordable new homes that have been completed or are underway for people in British Columbia, including more than 1,900 homes in Surrey.

 - The National Housing Co-Investment Fund (NHCF) is a program under the National Housing Strategy (NHS) that gives priority to projects that help people who need it most, including women and children fleeing family violence, seniors, Indigenous peoples, people with disabilities, those with mental health or addiction issues, veterans, and young adults.

 - With a budget of $13.2 billion, the NHCF plans to:

 - Create up to 60,000 new homes